 The aggregate recession model probability estimate remained constant at 0.0% in September.
 According to the model, the probability that the U.S. is currently in a recession is extremely remote.

 The peak-trough model forecasts are different from the recession model and are much more responsive.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.

 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

-I completed a similar historical regression analysis using the "Buffett Indicator", which is the ratio of equity market capitalization to GDP.
-The correlation is not quite as strong, but is still very significant (-0.74).
-The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is significantly negative (-3.70%), with an expected drawdown in that 10-year period of over 50% (from 10/1/2018 levels).
+The "Buffett Indicator" regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is materially negative (-3.8%), with an expected drawdown in that 10-year period of 51% (from 10/1/2019 levels).

 Unlike human prognosticators, the Trader Edge recession model is completely objective and has no ego.
 It is not burdened by the emotional need to defend past erroneous forecasts and will always consistently apply the insights gained from new data.